NURS-NURSING (NURS)

 6 Credits (4+6P)

 This course will introduce the nursing student to foundational theoretical concepts of professional nursing practice, the nursing process, and foundational nursing skills.
 It includes developmental concepts related to clients across the lifespan.
 Clinical experiences in the simulation lab, long-term care, the community, and rehabilitation settings will provide the student with the opportunity to apply learned skills to provide total care to meet needs of one adult client and to develop care planning skills related to actual problems.
 Students must be concurrently enrolled in both the lecture and lab sections of the course.
-Only students who have been admitted to the nursing program may enroll in this course.
 Students must be admitted into the Nursing Program to enroll in this course.
 Restricted to: NUR majors.
 Restricted to: Community Colleges only.

 NURS 137.
 Care of Geriatric Patient